-Students leverage their drawing and anatomy knowledge to the creation of animation characters.
-This course introduces student to the traditions of character design and the basic structural strategies for creating animation characters.
-Students explore simplification gradients relative to human, animal, and inanimate object-based characters.
-They consider issues of costume, personality, and story interaction.
+This course introduces the traditions of character design and the basic structural strategies for creating animated characters.
+The course explores simplification gradients relative to human, animal, and inanimate object-based characters.
+It also considers issues of costume, personality, and story interaction.
 The course emphasizes professional applications, techniques, and standards of quality.
-The work completed in this course serves as pre-production design for PRJ 300, PRJ 350, or ANI 300.
+The work completed in this course may serve as pre-production design for PRJ 300, PRJ 350, or ANI 300.

 ART 260 Graphic Design, User Experience and Input (3 cr.)
-Prerequisite(s): None

 Students explore elements of visual design and apply them to computer user interfaces.
 They analyze various types of sensory interfaces and improve their skills in creating representations of information valuable to a system user.
 Additionally, emphasis is be placed on the overall enjoyment of the user experience, plus consideration towards relating the user experience to the theme of the game or system.

 Students learn how to use various industry-standard languages related to prototype interfaces.

-ART 300 Perspective, Backgrounds and Layouts (3 cr.)
+ART 300 Perspective, Backgrounds and Layouts (3 cr)

 Prerequisite(s): ART 201, CG 201